Joe Gray (1932 - 2020) - Obituary

 Survivors include his wife, Ludy (Howard) Gray of the home; three daughters, Laura Seal and husband Joe Alma Rickman and Mary Myers and husband Dickey, all of Alma; a son, Gary Gray and wife Cathy of Bryant; eight grandchildren, Michael Seal, Jonathon Seal, Amy Litton, Joseph Underwood, Wendy Baxter, Bradley Skelton, Tasha Stallings and Trisha Sanders; and 10 great-grandchildren.

-Graveside service was held Wednesday, Oct.
+Graveside service will be at 2 p.m.
+Wednesday, Oct.
 21, at Alma City Cemetery, under the direction of Ocker Funeral Home in Alma.

+Honorary pallbearers are Dickey Myers, Joe Seal, Johnny Mizell, Tommy Brammer, Harold Howard, Pat Flynn and Malcolm Gray Jr.